Jingtai County

 Jingtai County (景泰县 (Jǐngtài Xiàn)) is a county in the middle of Gansu Province, bordering Inner Mongolia to the north.
 It is under the administration of Baiyin City and located at its northwest end.
 Covering an area of 5483 km2, it governs 8 towns and 3 townships, which then in turn govern 15 residential communities and 135 administrative villages.
 Its postal code is 730400, and its population as of the 2010 Chinese Census was 225,755 people, which the county government reports has grown to about 238,900 as of 2019.

 It is located at the junction of Gansu, Ningxia, and Inner Mongolia.
 Historically, it was a military hub, a vital communication center on the Silk Road, an important ferry, and also a major transit route to Hexi, Xinjiang, Ningxia, and Inner Mongolia.
 Since 1933, the name of the county has been Jingtai (景泰 (Jǐngtài)), which means "prosperity of the scene, peace of the country and the people".

 The county is largely hilly and mountainous, with an elevation ranging from 1276 m to 3321 m above sea level.
 The county is home to a number of prominent tourist sites, such as the Yellow River Stone Forest, Yongtai Fortress, and other locations.

 History

 During the late Qin and early Han dynasty, the early belonged to the Xiongnu after they exiled the Yuezhi people.
 Later in the Han dynasty, Emperor Xuan established Aowei County in present-day Jingtai County, which later evolved into the ancient city of Diaogou (吊沟 (吊溝, Diàogōu)).
 During the mid-8th century, the area was controlled by the Tibetan Empire.
 The area would later fall under the control of the Western Xia.
 In the late 15th and early 16th century, the area was ruled by the Tatars.
-In 1739, an administrator was sent by the Qing dynasty Emperor Qianlong to the region to manage local affairs.
+In 1739, an administrator was sent by the Qianlong Emperor of the Qing dynasty to the region to manage local affairs.
 In 1757, Qing officials constructed a fort known as Hongshuibao (红水堡 (紅水堡, Hóngshuǐbǎo)).